How do solar panels connect to the grid?

 Here’s an infographic that describes it in detail (click to open in a new window):

-This is important because solar energy is intermittent: it stops working when the sun goes down.
-When this happens, a grid-connected solar home will automatically use electricity from the grid to meet its electricity needs.
+This is important because solar energy is intermittent: it stops working when the sun sets.
+When this happens, a grid-connected solar home will use electricity from the grid to meet its needs.
 This process happens automatically and is seamless to the homeowner.

 In the other case, when solar panels generate more electricity than a grid-connected home needs, it will send its extra electricity into the grid.
 That solar electricity will then get used by the neighborhood.
 No electricity gets wasted.